How to Prepare For the Future Using Wills and Trusts

 What Is the Difference Between a Trust and a Will?

 Contrary to popular belief, a will is not enough to transfer all your assets to your heirs, at least not immediately.
 It might even take a year when it is in probate.
-Before the will has been validated, your heirs will not even touch a dime from the estate.
+Your heirs will not even touch a dime from the estate before the will has been validated.

 The will is also insignificant when you have an estate of significant value, or you have real estate in other states.
 It can also be useless if you have children from different marriages or if they are minors.